opsmill/infrahub-demo-dc-fabric/README.md

 ![image](https://github.com/user-attachments/assets/13dbad20-274a-4a23-9c71-fc56cb81789a)
 ![image](https://github.com/user-attachments/assets/706b7cf8-bfa6-436a-ad98-75e887470f3c)

 ### 6. Try out our pytest plugin

 > [!NOTE]
 > The command will use our infrahub pytest plugin.
 It will run the different test in the `tests` folder.
-Those tests included :
+These tests include:
 >
 > - Syntax checks for all the GraphQL Queries
 > - Syntax checks for the Checks